 - To help you integrate the race as a teaching tool – we’ve provided you with lots of lessons to get you going.
 These lessons are found at the Teach and Learn section of our website.

 - Lesson ideas and activities are organized by content area (math, science, language arts, social studies) Use either the drop down menu at the top of the page or the icon menu in the center of the page to help you find content areas.
 Then read the titles of optional lessons and choose what fits your classroom needs.
 Discover lessons that are ready to use or lessons you can ‘borrow and tweak’ to meet the needs of your students.
 Our lessons are aligned to standards.
+You can also use the search bar on the education website to help you find ideas.

 - A good article on the history of the race can be found here.